kishtsang/RPiWPA2Enterprise/README.md

 ```
 Save your changes

 Reboot your RPi.
-Upon restart the default network manager should now be disabled.
+Upon restart you will notice (in the GUI) that the default network manager of Raspberry Pi OS has been disabled.

-**3. Modify the WiFi Config File
+**3. Modify the WiFi Config File**

 ```
 $ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```

 Again, add the following lines:

 ```
 network={
   ssid="NAME OF THE NETWORK"